wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 # **The Art of Harmonization**

 I’ve been at Willow Monastic Academy for three quarters of a 3-month residential program, allowing the time and space to fully sink into the embodiment, the *deep praxis* of training here.
-At Willow, the scholarship of my self-directed masters becomes *immersive field study*: theory translates into the intense rigour and discipline of everyday, relational practice.
+At Willow, the scholarship of my [soul-directed masters](https://cherylhsu.ca/pages/about/) becomes *immersive field study*: theory translates into the intense rigour and discipline of everyday, relational practice.

 At Willow, I wake up at *4:45am,* chant and meditate from *5am - 6:30am*, exercise from *6:30-7:30am,* before we eat breakfast in noble silence.
 At *8:20am* after a morning check-in and meeting, we enter a responsibility period where we work on Willow-related projects (ranging from strategic planning and fundraising to mowing the lawn and laying down floors) until *1pm*, when we eat lunch together in silent practice.
 After 15 minutes of chores, we have three glorious hours of personal practice from *2-5pm* -- where I go for walks in the forest, lie on the grass or have calls -- before we enter group practice from *5-7:30pm*.
 We meditate and chant to end the evening at 8:30pm.
 On a good night, I carry the samadhi cultivated to bed, falling asleep the moment that my head hits the pillow.